 Call for Proposals

-The Religion and Ecology Unit is also pursuing possible co-sponsored sessions with related units as follows:
+The Religion and Ecology Unit also is pursuing co-sponsored sessions with other units as follows:

 Please note that, while individual paper proposals are given full consideration, we especially appreciate complete panel proposals and panels that offer creative alternatives to the usual format of reading out 4-5 papers.

 Statement of Purpose

 Steering Committee Members

 Kimberly Carfore, University of San Francisco1/1/2019 - 12/31/2024